Colorado River Compact: Over-use, climate change, and other issues

-Overuse from Lake Mead is not the only issue.
-There has been a megadrought in the Southwestern US ongoing from 2000.
+Overuse of Lake Mead is not the only issue.
+There has been a megadrought in the Southwestern US since 2000.
 In one of the earliest assessments of the impacts of climate change on water resources, a study from the U.S. Environmental Protection Agency in 1993 concluded "the hydrology and water-supply system of the Colorado River Basin are extremely sensitive to climatic changes that could occur over the next several decades.
-Not only are significant changes in runoff possible, but the ability of the existing water supply system to mitigate the worse effects is limited."
+Not only are significant changes in runoff possible, but the ability of the existing water supply system to mitigate the worst effects is limited."
 More recent studies support this conclusion and indicate climate change will likely decrease the river's flow (from its mid-20th century average) by 20 percent by 2050.
 A more recent study estimated that rising temperatures reduced the river's flow by around 10% between 2000 and 2021.

-When the Colorado River Compact was signed in 1922, no allocation of water was reserved for environmental functions.
-Using and reusing the river water, as well as frequent damming, results in an unfavorable environment for native fish species.
+When the Colorado River Compact was signed in 1922, no water was reserved for environmental purposes.
+Using and reusing river water, along with frequent damming, creates an unfavorable environment for native fish species.
 Dams block fish passage, reduce flood peaks alter natural sediment transported to flood plains and deltas, and change water temperatures – all negatively impacting the natural ecosystem.

-Dams and diversions have also caused the Colorado River Delta, located in Mexico, to deteriorate significantly.
-Once a lush and green area, a vast ecosystem has nearly disappeared.
-It was originally estimated to have 17 million acre-feet a year, but prior to the drought, flows have often been less than a third of that.
+Dams and diversions have also significantly degraded the Colorado River Delta, located in Mexico.
+Once lush and green, a vast ecosystem has nearly disappeared.
+It was originally estimated to have 17 million acre-feet a year, but before the drought, flows have often been less than a third of that.
 A coalition of U.S.-based organizations is working with the Mexican government to restore some flows to the delta.

 Estimated flows

-The amount of water allocated via the Compact was based on an expectation that the river's average flow was 16,400,000 acre.ft per year (641 m^{3}/s).
+The amount of water allocated via the compact was based on an expectation that the river's average flow was 16,400,000 acre.ft per year (641 m^{3}/s).
 Subsequent tree ring studies, however, have concluded that the long-term average water flow of the Colorado is significantly less.
 Estimates have included 13,200,000 acre.ft per year (516 m^{3}/s), 13,500,000 acre.ft per year (528 m^{3}/s), and 14,300,000 acre.ft per year (559 m^{3}/s).
-Many analysts have concluded that when the Compact was negotiated, the period used as the basis for "average" flow of the river (1905–1922) included periods of abnormally high precipitation.
+Many analysts have concluded that when the compact was negotiated, the period used as the basis for "average" flow of the river (1905–1922) included periods of abnormally high precipitation.
 The book Science be Dammed finds that politicians and boosters repeatedly ignored engineering estimates of the 1920s that provided lower values of flow.